Please note: this page will be expanded as more speakers are confirmed. Please check back often for updates.

 Jamia Wilson is a feminist media activist, organizer, and storyteller.
 Jamia is currently Vice President of Programs at the Women’s Media Center where she works on amplifying women’s voices and changing the conversation in the media.
 She trains women and girls so they are media-ready and media-savvy, exposes sexism in the media, and directs the WMC’s social media strategy.
 Before joining the Women’s Media Center team, Jamia worked for Young People For the American Way, the Planned Parenthood Action Fund and Planned Parenthood Federation of America where she managed their youth outreach program Vox: Voices for Planned Parenthood.
 Her words and works have been featured in GOOD Magazine, CBS News, Alternet, GRIT TV, In These Times, NBC’s The Today Show, Fox.com, and more.
 Jamia serves on the leadership committee for SPARK Movement and is on the board of directors for Feminist.com and REVEAL.

 In January 2009, Deanna was chosen as a fellow for the Progressive Women’s Voices program at the Women’s Media Center.
-She also serves as a technology advisor to a number of organizations, including Feministing, The Girls & Boys Projects and Women Action & The Media.
+She also serves as a technology advisor to a number of organizations, including Feministing, write my essay for me The Girls & Boys Projects and Women Action & The Media.
 She is on the board of the Applied Research Center, a racial justice think tank and home for media and activism.

 Photo by Parris Whittingham.